bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_11_notes.md

 ##### 3.1.3.1.
 Tripartite Alliance (461)

-- the ritual system, following this [[Tripartite Alliance]], accounts for most of the social differences seen in the rituals (rather than, say, hereditary rank of clans or whatever other bad thing)
+- the ritual system, following this [[tripartite_alliance]], accounts for most of the social differences seen in the rituals (rather than, say, hereditary rank of clans or whatever other bad thing)
 - northernmost alliance:
 	- funerary assemblages
 		- shamanic ritual (heroic men traveling between cosmic areas)